Travel guide

 When should I activate my eSIM for Japan?

-Install the eSIM profile before leaving home while you have WiFi available, but activate mobile data upon landing in Japan.
+Install the eSIM profile before leaving home while you have WiFi available, but activate mobile data when you land in Japan.
 If you arrive at Narita or Haneda airport, you can activate it during the train journey to the city.
 There's no need to rush.

 Is my phone compatible with eSIM for Japan?

-Most smartphones launched since 2019 are compatible: iPhone XS onwards, Samsung Galaxy S20 onwards, Google Pixel 3 onwards, and many Huawei, OnePlus, and Xiaomi models.
-Check your mobile settings to see if the "Digital SIM" or "eSIM" option appears.
+Most smartphones launched since 2019 are compatible: iPhone XS and later, Samsung Galaxy S20 and later, Google Pixel 3 and later, and many Huawei, OnePlus, and Xiaomi models.
+Check your phone's settings to see if the "Digital SIM" or "eSIM" option appears.
 You can also check the list of compatible devices on our help page.

 Activate your eSIM before you leave and arrive connected from the very first moment.
 No queues, no paperwork, no surprises.